nathancarter/weblurch/doc/plan.md

 ## DOM Edit Tracker

- * Add to the `DOMEditAction` class the ability to instantiate it with any of the following types of data.
-Do this in parallel with the following bullet points, which instantiate this class and discuss the testing thereof.
  * Test `DOMEditTracker` class's ability to keep track of all of its instances, and detect which contain a given DOM Node.
+ * Test instantiating the `DOMEditAction` class with each of the following types of data.
     * N.appendChild(node)
        * returns node
        * record with N's address and the serialized node